Module 13: Rent Collection & Late Payment – LandlordPass

 Rent Increases

-For existing tenants, the only safe way to increase rent is with the RTB-7 form, giving at least 3 full calendar months' notice, no more than once every 12 months.
+For existing tenants, the only safe way to increase rent is with the official RTB-7 form, giving at least 3 full calendar months' notice, no more than once every 12 months.
 The 2026 maximum allowable increase is 2.3%.
 You cannot round up — calculate to the cent.

 Rent Increase Quick Reference (2026 Cap: 2.3%)